 - Set up WordPress on an Amazon EC2 instance using AWS CloudFormation.

-- Add your AWS account to CPM using an access key and secret key or an IAM role.
+- Add your AWS account to N2WS using an access key and secret key or an IAM role.

 - Subscribe to our Advanced Edition or Enterprise Edition.

-- Make sure you have two (2) AWS accounts associated with CPM.
+- Make sure you have two (2) AWS accounts associated with N2WS.

 Now you are ready to set up cross-account and cross-region backup and recovery.
 To do this, follow the instructions below.